GeoSense-Freiburg/panops-data-registry/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 ## Usage
+### Important!
+This project is still in active development, so before using it, please contact daniel.lusk@geosense.uni-freiburg.de.

 ### Downloading data
 Downloading data from this registry is simple—that's the point!